-Back when I first started blogging, one of the first things I posted was my Quick and Easy Chili recipe.
+Back when I first started blogging, one of the first recipes I posted was my Quick and Easy Chili recipe.
 It’s my standard beef-with-beans-and-tomatoes shortcut chili recipe.
 And it’s mine and BeeBop’s favorite.
 A true standard, go-to recipe for cold weather.

 This White Bean Turkey Chili recipe is every bit as good and comforting as its beef-based cousin.
 It’s somewhat lighter in calories but every bit as robust in taste.
 I like to serve it with a side of Chili Cheese Corn Muffins.
 It’s also great warmed up the next day.
 Maybe even better, actually.